-Sections \ref{S:modular_curve}, \ref{S:relation} and \ref{S:proof} are devoted to set-up a more general framework to study isogeny graphs, and to prove Theorem \ref{thm:spet1} (= Theorem \ref{thm:spet2}).
-These Sections rely on more advanced algebraic geometry notions.
+Sections \ref{S:modular_curve} and \ref{S:relation} are devoted to set-up a more general framework to study isogeny graphs, and to prove Theorem \ref{thm:spet1} (= Theorem \ref{thm:spet2}).
+These sections rely on more advanced algebraic geometry notions.

-In Section \ref{s:mocular_forms} we develop the connection between isogeny graphs and modular forms; this connection is of independent interest, and it is used to prove Corollary \ref{cor:asy_dist}.

-Trough the paper, we keep track of automorphisms of the graphs.
-We relate them to autormophisms of modular curves and modular forms, such as the Fricke involution and Atkin-Lehner automorphisms.
-These results are not used in the proof of our main theorems, but we think they can be useful for further developments.
+In Section \ref{s:mocular_forms} we develop the connection between isogeny graphs and modular forms.
+This connection is of independent interest, and it is used to prove Corollary \ref{cor:asy_dist}.
+Throughout the paper, we keep track of automorphisms of the graphs.
+We relate them to automorphisms of modular curves and modular forms, such as the Fricke and Atkin-Lehner automorphisms.
+These results are not used in the proof of our main theorems, but we think they could be useful for further developments.